erencandural/erencandural.github.io/_projects/(1) Teleoperation of a Robotic Arm Using a Glove with Multi-modal Feedback.md

 * Gripper Controller
 * Custom Feedback

 The robot controller in the system is the Cartesian Impedance controller that comes with the franka-ros library.
-It comes with a safety feature that brakes the robot whenever the magnitude of an external wrench acting on the end effector fram exceeds a certain value, 20N in this case.
+It comes with a safety feature that brakes the robot whenever the magnitude of an external wrench acting on the end effector frame exceeds a certain value, 20N in this case.

 The franka-ros library also comes with ROS actions that control the gripper.
 However, these actions are meant to be used sequentially.
 In order to transition between these commands and create a heightened sense of telepresence, a state machine was written for the gripper controller.
 The schematic of this state machine can be found below.

-{% include elements/figure.html image="https://i.imgur.com/qnBrhsM.png" caption="Remote environment setup" %}
+{% include elements/figure.html image="https://i.imgur.com/qnBrhsM.png" caption="System architecture" %}

+Finally, a custom feedback scenario was developed using the WEART Unity assets.
+In this scenario force feedback corresponds to the external wrench acting on the end effector, the